devanmewada/About-Me/README.md

 - The ability to translate complex data into stories people can understand and use

 ---

-## 👩‍💻 What I’m Currently Doing

-- 🌌 **Exploring time-series patterns in geomagnetic data and refining the K-index using statistical scaling**
-- 🏗 **Building clean, modular workflows for predictive modeling and signal analysis**
-- 🤝 **Collaborating on data + design projects that combine visuals with machine learning insights**

----

 ## 🧩 Things I’d Love to Work On

 - **🌟 Hybrid projects that mix data analysis with creative tech or design**
 - **💡 Tools that make complex ideas easier to understand**
-- **🌍 Real-world applications of AI in climate, energy, or education**
+- **🌍 Real-world applications of AI**

 ---

 ## 🌱 My Learning Adventure

-- 📘 Improving my skills in deep learning and LSTM forecasting
+- 📘 Improving my skills in coding
 - 🌐 Learning more about full-stack data apps and dashboard deployment
 - 🎯 Exploring creative uses of data storytelling and visual narratives